Ted Scott

 Linear trends for the growth in the length of summer conditions for the midlatitudes over 1990-2023.
 Red indicates areas with increasing length and blue decreasing. © Ted Scott 2025.

 Using a relative surface air temperature threshold for each grid location in ERA5, I can define the start and end of the warmest season of the year, a.k.a. summer.
-Building on the prior works in this line of inquiry (Park et al 2018, Weller & Park 2020, Wang et al 2021, Lin & Wang 2022), I've found that the rate of increase in summer length is higher for recent decades.
-This work is currently in prep for publication.
+Building on the prior works in this line of inquiry (Park et al 2018, Weller & Park 2020, Wang et al 2021, Lin & Wang 2022), I've found that the rate of increase in summer length since 1990 is 50% higher than previously reported.
+Seasonal transitions are becoming more abrupt.
+And, the accumulation of heat in summer is 3x faster since 1990 than over 1961-1990.
+This work was recently published in Environmental Research Letters.

 FUN